sungjinnam/contextual_informativeness/README.md

 # Introduction
-- The repository includes Jupyter notebook files for *Attention-based Learning Models for Predicting Contextual Informativeness* paper.
+- The repository includes Jupyter notebook files and datasets for [An Attention-Based Model for Predicting Contextual Informativeness and Curriculum Learning Applications](https://arxiv.org/abs/2204.09885).
+To cite the work and dataset, please use the linked paper.

 # Installing dependencies
 Using Conda: